CommunityHoneyNetwork/chn-docs/docs/prerequisite.md

 ## Network Connectivity

-When using the CERTBOT Certificate strategy, your CHN server will need to have port 80 open and reachable by the world.
+When using the CERTBOT Certificate strategy, your CHN server will need to have port 80/tcp open and reachable by the world.
 This is required by the ACME protocol in order to verify your domain.

-If you are deploying honeypots to networks beyond the network that your CHN server lives on, you will need to be sure that the honeypots can reach back to the CHN server on ports 80, 443, and 10000.
+If you are deploying honeypots to networks beyond the network that your CHN server lives on, you will need to be sure that the honeypots can reach back to the CHN server on ports 80/tcp, 443/tcp, and 10000/tcp.

+Honeypots need either 80/tcp or 443/tcp open only during the registration process, but always need port 10000/tcp open in order to send data to the central server.

 ## Quickstart Repository